 Another SEO success story, with 53% of traffic coming from search engines.
 I also happen to think it's pretty good!

 1) Curling in Brooklyn has never been hotter (1568 views, November 16, 2022)

 My first true blockbuster piece of content—at least, relative to the rest of my stats—with 32% of readers coming from Reddit (those curling subreddits are active as heck), 14% coming from other forms of social media, and around 43% coming from a combination of direct and search engine traffic.
-Besides the massive boost from Reddit, this post got a burst of traffic from Google's Discover feature, an algorithmically-curated feed of articles that Google shows to mobile users.
+Besides the massive boost from Reddit, this post got a burst of traffic from Google's Discover feature, an algorithmically curated feed of articles that Google shows to mobile users.
 127 readers came through Google Discover, mostly Canadian, natch.
-While the vast majority of readers came in the week after publication, some continue to trickle in through Google search and backlinks from the Brooklyn Curling Center.
+While the vast majority of readers came in the week after publication, some continue to trickle in through Google searches and backlinks from the Brooklyn Curling Center.

 Search Engine Optimization

 My first job out of college was writing SEO content for a fintech startup—blog posts designed to rank on Google for specific keywords.
 When it comes to Night Water, I don't necessarily craft my posts with SEO in mind.
 I don't do keyword research, I don't optimize my headings, I don't run anything through Yoast, etc. I'd rather write from an email-first perspective.
 But that doesn't mean I haven't taken steps to ensure that my posts are indexed and that Google sees Night Water as a trustworthy source.